preethub/preethub/README.md

 Installation is very simple

-put files on server then run ph-install.php file
+put files on server and run ph-install.php file